Citric acid cycle

 The citric acid cycle—also known as the Krebs cycle, Szent–Györgyi–Krebs cycle, or TCA cycle (tricarboxylic acid cycle)—is a series of biochemical reactions that release the energy stored in nutrients through acetyl-CoA oxidation.
 The energy released is available in the form of ATP.
 The Krebs cycle is used by organisms that generate energy via respiration, either anaerobically or aerobically (organisms that ferment use different pathways).
 In addition, the cycle provides precursors of certain amino acids, as well as the reducing agent NADH, which are used in other reactions.
-Its central importance to many biochemical pathways suggests that it was one of the earliest metabolism components.
+Its central importance to many biochemical pathways suggests that it was one of the earliest metabolic components.
 Even though it is branded as a "cycle", it is not necessary for metabolites to follow a specific route; at least three alternative pathways of the citric acid cycle are recognized.

 Its name is derived from the citric acid (a tricarboxylic acid, often called citrate, as the ionized form predominates at biological pH) that is consumed and then regenerated by this sequence of reactions.
 The cycle consumes acetate (in the form of acetyl-CoA) and water and reduces NAD^{+} to NADH, releasing carbon dioxide.
 The NADH generated by the citric acid cycle is fed into the oxidative phosphorylation (electron transport) pathway.
 The net result of these two closely linked pathways is the oxidation of nutrients to produce usable chemical energy in the form of ATP.

-In eukaryotic cells, the citric acid cycle occurs in the matrix of the mitochondrion.
+In eukaryotic cells, the citric acid cycle occurs in the mitochondrial matrix.
 In prokaryotic cells, such as bacteria, which lack mitochondria, the citric acid cycle reaction sequence is performed in the cytosol with the proton gradient for ATP production being across the cell's surface (plasma membrane) rather than the inner membrane of the mitochondrion.

 For each pyruvate molecule (from glycolysis), the overall yield of energy-containing compounds from the citric acid cycle is three NADH, one FADH_{2}, and one GTP or ATP.